Bad breath (halitosis, or oral malodor) is when an unpleasant odor emanates from the mouth.

 Breath that smells like ammonia or urine or has a fish smell can be a sign of kidney failure.

 Certain factors can increase your risk of having bad breath, including:

 - eating pungent foods such as garlic and onions

 The symptom of bad breath is an unpleasant or foul odor coming from your mouth.
 It can be difficult to assess the smell of your own breath.
-You may need to ask a friend, family member, or medical professional to tell you if your breath smells bad.
+You may need to ask a friend, family member, or doctor to tell you if your breath smells bad.

-A physician will usually diagnose bad breath by smelling your breath.
-Your healthcare provider may perform exams or tests to diagnose the cause of your bad breath.
+A doctor will usually diagnose bad breath by smelling your breath.
+Your doctor may perform exams or tests to diagnose the cause of your bad breath.
 Common exams and tests include: